-One of the qualifications to be a travel nurse is that you have at least 1 to 2 years of experience in the nursing profession.
+Healthcare facilities and travel nurse agencies generally prefer their travel nurses to have at least one to two years of experience in the nursing profession.

 Once you are a qualified registered nurse, the next step in becoming a travel nurse is to pass the National Council Licensure Examination or NCLEX.

-- The National Council Licensure Examination is a nation-wide exam that oversees the licensing of nurses in the United States, Australia, and Canada.
-An applicant may sit for the NCLEX in any state, regardless of where they would like to practice.
+- Is a nationwide exam that oversees the licensing of nurses in the United States, Australia, and Canada.
+Applicants may sit for the NCLEX in any state, regardless of where they would like to practice.

-- The NCLEX was designed to test the skills, knowledge, and abilities nurses must exhibit to safely and effectively practice nursing at the basic level.
+- Was designed to test the skills, knowledge, and abilities nurses must exhibit to safely and effectively practice nursing at the basic level.

-- The National Council Licensure Examination is administered by The National Council of State Boards of Nursing, Inc (NCSBN)
+- Is administered by The National Council of State Boards of Nursing, Inc. (NCSBN).